-There are three scenarios to consider for next-generation mobile networks.
+Consider these three scenarios for next-generation mobile networks.

 The race is on to establish the next generation of mobile networks.
 Each generational change in wireless networks has been prompted by a different force.